scott-hand/fix-fixed-fonts/README.md

 # Fix Fixed-Pitch Fonts

-This tool intends to solve the problem of monospace fonts, programming oriented fonts in particular, being unuseable in Windows tools such as the command prompt, PuTTY, etc., due to small numbers of glyphs with inconsistent widths.
+This tool is a tiny script that intends to solve the problem of monospace fonts, programming oriented fonts in particular, being unuseable in Windows tools such as the command prompt, PuTTY, etc., due to small numbers of glyphs with inconsistent widths.
 See [this article](https://support.microsoft.com/en-us/kb/247815) from Microsoft for details.

 ## Installation